Clergy, Leadership and Staff

 Brooke Brown, Office Assistant

 Brooke is a Chattanooga native who joined the BZ team in the middle of preparing for the High Holy Days 5780.
 Brooke creates the weekly publications – the Shabbat supplement and the BZ Weekly Voice – as well as assists the Rabbi and Office Manager with other communications and in-office tasks.
-She lives with her husband Jared of three years, and their border collie, Hank.
-Brooke and Jared are expecting their first child in April!
+She lives with her husband Jared, their baby, Bridger, and their border collie, Hank.
 You can reach Brooke at firstname.lastname@example.org.

 Lester Votava, Office & Operations Volunteer

 Lester began volunteering in the BZ office in 2003.
 Yes, that’s 16 years!
 Today, he can be found hard at work in the office every Wednesday, Thursday and Friday, usually arriving even before the paid staff.
-Lester coordinates much of the routine building needs, prepares Shabbat service sheets, organizes yahrzeit plaque lightings, and anything else that he can do to help.
-Lester’s many years of knowledge have become a valuable resource.
+Lester coordinated much of the routine building needs, prepared Shabbat service sheets, organized yahrzeit plaque lightings, and anything else that he could do to help.
+Lester’s many years of knowledge have become a valuable resource, and we hope he will continue his service to BZ when we are able to move into a new location .

 Billy Joe Ragland, Operations Manager

-Billy Joe has been a vital part of BZ of and on for the past 20 years.
-We depend on him to take care of the building, which includes upkeep, setup, and even some cooking and childcare!
+Billy Joe has been a vital part of BZ off and on for the past 20 years.
+We have depended on him to take care of the building, which included upkeep, setup, and even some cooking and childcare!
 Billy Joe always brightens our day with a big smile and great attitude.